 And I love how it turned out.
 When I showed it to Kriste she said it didn’t even look like the same table.

 We lightly sanded the table base and applied a coat of Lucketts Green followed by a coat of Ironstone.
 We then distressed and left the paint unfinished.
 (I say “we” because Kriste and I both worked on it during various stages.)
 I like the two-tone look for the legs, because it’s pretty common to see that on old tables.
 It also gives the legs some visual texture, since they are pretty smooth to the touch.
+The effect definitely made this new table look old, like it’s been hanging around in a farmhouse for a few decades.
+That’s just the look I was going for!

 The table, and pretty much everything else in the photoshoot, will be available for sale at the Lucketts Spring Market!